dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```
 `Path` is a named slice type, not a struct type like `Point`, yet we can still define methods for it.
 In allowing methods to be associated with any type, Go is unlike many other object-oriented languages.
 It is often convenient to define additional behaviors for simple types such as numbers, strings, slices, maps, and sometimes even functions.
 Methods may be declared on any named type defined in the same package, so long as its underlying type is neither a pointer nor an interface.

 The two `Distance` methods have different types.
-They’re not related to each other at all, though `Path.Distance` uses `Point.Distance` internally to compute the length of each segment that connects adjacent points.
+They're not related to each other at all, though `Path.Distance` uses `Point.Distance` internally to compute the length of each segment that connects adjacent points.

-Let’s call the new method to compute the perimeter of a right triangle:
+Let's call the new method to compute the perimeter of a right triangle:
 ```go
   perim := Path{
       {1, 1},